frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 👤 **Access Control** | IAM with least privilege |
 | 📝 **Documentation** | Data ownership, retention policies |
 | 🛡️ **Compliance** | Automated detection of sensitive personal data (emails, phones, IDs) |

+> 💡 **How I answer this:**
+>
+> "Data governance is built into my pipelines from day one.
+I implement lineage tracking to know where every piece of data comes from and how it's transformed.
+For security, I use column-level masking for sensitive fields and encryption at rest and in transit.
+Access control follows least privilege - users only see what they need.
+I document data ownership and retention policies for every dataset.
+For compliance, I run automated scans to detect sensitive personal data like emails, phone numbers, and IDs - if something appears where it shouldn't, I get an alert immediately."

 ---